Steelzen/Steelzen/README.md

 ### About Me ...

- ✔ I'm an aspiring Software Engineer with full-stack development skills
+ ✔ I'm an aspiring Software Engineer with full-stack development skills.

+ ✔ Proven experience in the development of server platforms dealing with large-scale data.

+ ✔ Specialized in microservices architecture.

  ✔ If you have any questions or are interested in working together, please don't hesitate to reach out. 😉

 ### 📫 How to reach me: